ollebompa/QDgym/README.md

 # Intro

 QDgym is a framework for Quality Diversity (QD) Optimization benchmarks.
 It is built on [OpenAI Gym](https://github.com/openai/gym) and uses the same interface.
-QDgym is meant to unify benchmarks for QD Optimisation algorithms and provide a common interface that allows comparisons between QD and standard Deep Reinforcement Learning algorithms.
+QDgym is meant to unify benchmarks for QD Optimization algorithms and provide a common interface that allows comparisons between QD and standard Deep Reinforcement Learning algorithms.

 For those new to QD Optimization, here are three exellent introductory papers in no particular order: